 - Any maintenance performed must not involve any complex assembly

-Similar to the guidelines for a vehicular oil change, aircraft require maintenance after so many calendar days and/or number of flight hours.
-Some simple maintenance tasks that aircrafts are in need of include:
+Similar to the guidelines for a vehicular oil change, aircraft require maintenance after so many calendar days and/or the number of flight hours.
+Some simple maintenance tasks that aircraft are in need of include:

 - Tire checks and changing as needed